AdobeDocs/audience-manager.en/help/using/c-features/profile-merge-rules/merge-rules-overview.md

 snippet: y
 ---

-# Profile Merge Rules Overview {#profile-merge-rules-overview}
+# [!UICONTROL Profile Merge Rules] Overview {#profile-merge-rules-overview}

-With Profile Merge Rules you get control over the data sets used for segmentation and can target a person accurately across multiple devices.
+With [!UICONTROL Profile Merge Rules] you get control over the data sets used for segmentation and can target a person accurately across multiple devices.

 ## Data collection and targeting with anonymous and authenticated profiles {#section_BD3D99245BE049CDA00FD0371C008407}